bigin/ItemManager_2.0/README.md

 // ...
 ```

-More infos about ItemManager's items: [Working with Categories](http://ehret-studio.com/lab/2015/mai/itemmanager-2.0-api-reference-categories/)
+More infos about ItemManager's categories: [Working with Categories](http://ehret-studio.com/lab/2015/mai/itemmanager-2.0-api-reference-categories/)

-For more information see: http://ehret-studio.com/lab/2015/mai/itemmanager-2.0
+For more information how to use ItemManager see also: http://ehret-studio.com/lab/2015/mai/itemmanager-2.0

 ##ItemManager extensions and plugins: